f4pga/f4pga-arch-defs/utils/vlog/tests/dsp_in_registered/README.md

  - [ ] model of the leaf pb\_type is generated
  - [ ] leaf pb\_type xml is generated
- - [ ] all dependecy models and pb\_types are included in the output files
+ - [ ] all dependency models and pb\_types are included in the output files